asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Code-Review-Checklist.md

----
+!!! note

-**Note:**  All objects passed as the payload in a Stasis message are immutable by convention.
+    All objects passed as the payload in a Stasis message are immutable by convention.
 Some objects in the `res_pjsip` stack are immutable by convention as well.
 When this is the case, the doxygen documentation will note it as such.

----
+[//]: # (end-note)

 Reference Counted Objects
 -------------------------